mkieblesz/local-workspace/README.md

 ### Tasks for this repo

+* add build and exec to repos makefiles
 * run all in docker with sanity check
 * run process kill commands for services in scripts/config.sh
 * parse duration log function which will display result